glf30/2d-express-router/assignment/readme.md

 - TEST IT WITH POSTMAN

-10. Handle PATCH requests to `/musicians/:id`.
+10. Handle PUT requests to `/musicians/:id`.

 - TEST IT WITH POSTMAN